The Hom-Ext quiver and applications to exceptional collections: Hom-Ext quiver and derived autoequivalences

 Let $Q$ be a Euclidean quiver. { Up to shift, the quasi-simples at the mouths of homogeneous tubes give all the exceptional 1-cycles.} For each non-homogeneous tube $T$ of $\Bbbk Q$ with rank $r \geq 2$, we have that $(E, \tau E, \cdots, \tau^{r-1} E)$ is an exceptional cycle in $\mathscr{D}$, where $E$ is a quasi-simple in $T$.
 When $T$ runs over all non-homogeneous tubes, this gives all the exceptional cycles of length at least 2 in $\mathscr{D}$ up to shift { of each position} and rotation. $ $ \end{thm}

 In order to prove the main result of this section, we will first provide a generating set for Aut$(\mathscr{D})$.
-Note that this has already been done in \cite{opper2019auto} for gentle algebras; however, here we will provide an explicit list of twist functors which generate the non-trivial automorphisms.
+Note that this has already been done in \cite{opper2019auto} for gentle algebras; however, here we will provide an explicit list of twist functors which generate the orientation-preserving homeomorphisms of the annulus.
 To do this, we will need to introduce a few important automorphisms.

 \begin{defn} For any $X \in \mathscr{D}$, define a functor $F_X: \mathscr{D} \rightarrow \mathscr{D}$ by $Y \mapsto \text{Hom}^{\bullet}(X,Y) \otimes_{\Bbbk} X$.
 There is a canonical evaluation morphism of functors $F_X \rightarrow \mathbbm{1}_{\mathscr{D}}$, which extends to direct sums in the following sense.
 For a sequence of objects $X_* = (X_1, X_2, \dots, X_k)$, we define the associated \textbf{twist functor} $T_{X_*}$ as the cone of this evaluation morphism: \end{defn}